 The entrance to any home (especially a family home) is usually a dumping ground for bags, shoes, keys and coats.
 By adding plenty of hooks and a basket for each household member, you can keep the floor clear and the clutter contained.
 Add a bench with storage inside, or underneath to encourage visitors to remove their shoes.

 Some of the most successful people intentionally limit their clothing choices to not only save time in the morning, but to save their ‘decision-making’ energy for more important choices.
 While we’re not suggesting that you wear exactly the same clothes everyday, a capsule wardrobe (where every item works with every other one) can be invaluable.
 Fashionista Caroline Rector is convinced that a reduced, but carefully considered wardrobe will make you happier: “smaller closet, intentional purchases, less shopping and more joy”.

 Start by clearing out any clothes that no longer fit, or that you haven’t worn in over a year.
-Seasonal items can be packed carefully away and stored until relevant.
+Carefully pack away seasonal items and store them until relevant.

 If you want to take it further, set yourself a limit and whittle down your clothing and accessories to a specific number.
 This is a great way to focus on which items are ‘must haves’ that you wear frequently.